 Even fresh off the assembly line, these things didn’t look that clean and the finish wasn’t that uniform.
 Time to add wear and staining.
 All of where the OD has worn away to show aluminum underneath it was done with a silver pencil (turns out the undercoat of aluminum was a waste of time and paint).

-I added the antenna wires to the vertical stabilizers and ran them forward to the canopy, then added .015″ (.381mm) solder for the brake lines on the main landing gear and painted one section to replicate a rubber line.
+I added the antenna wires to the vertical stabilizers and ran them forward to the canopy, then added .015″ (.381mm) solder for the brake lines on the main landing gear.
+One section of the brake lines was painted Tamiya XF-85 Rubber Black to replicate the rubber section of the brake line.
 Then the landing gear and gear doors were added as well as the extended boarding ladder, and just like that, it was done: